Texa$aver is a 457(b) tax deferred annuity plan offered through the Employees Retirement System of Texas (ERS). Under the Texa$aver 457 plan:

 - You specify a dollar amount.

-- With other tax deferred plans such as the 401(k) and the 403(b) if you with your funds before age 59 1/2, you will pay 20% income tax.
+- With other tax deferred plans, such as the 401(k) and the 403(b), if you withdraw your funds before age 59 1/2, you will pay 20% income tax.
 There will be an additional tax penalty of 10% for the 401(k) when you file your tax return, but not for the 457.

 Additional information on Texa$aver is available on the Employees Retirement System of Texas (ERS) website.

 Visit the Texa$aver 401(k) / 457 Program for more information.

 Full-time faculty and eligible administrators are given 90 days from the date of employment to make an irrevocable lifetime choice to become a participant in an Optional Retirement Program (ORP) or the Teacher Retirement System of Texas (TRS).